 - A construction vest provides excellent visibility on more significant construction sites, especially when heavy machinery is used.

-- Various forms of safety harness construction vests are used in air and marine operations and multiple types of construction jobs.
+- Various safety harness construction vests and multiple construction jobs are used in air and marine operations.